kavinunethsara/BinaryclockTile/README.md

 Documentation on custom tile for TiledScreen is available in the [TiledScreen README](https://github.com/kavinunethsara/tiledscreen/)

 ## Installation
+You can install this tile by downloading the latest version from **Releases** and selecting the file from `Install from File` dialog in Tile Selector.

-Copy the direcotry to $HOME/.local/share/tiledscreen/tiles/
+For manual installation, Copy the direcotry to $HOME/.local/share/tiledscreen/tiles/

 ## Metadata